+Figure 22 - Test Case Code Snippet

 You can write test cases as shown in the above code.
+Remember to write comments for your test cases to specify its purpose and partitions as shown whenever possible.

 When using TDD, remember to create the smallest test case possible, and pass each test case using the simplest code.
 You can create additional test cases simply by prefixing them with the @Test directive.

-Simply right click the test case and select Run as > JUnit Test to run the test.
+When you are done, simply right-click the test case and select Run as > JUnit Test to run the test as shown in Figure 23.